-- 2. 40(20+20) lessons as desired in the syllabus should be completed as full period class room lesson.
-Micro teaching lesson to be used in addition to those 40 lessons for developing certain teaching skills. - 3.
-A minimum of ten lessons in each subject will be supervised evaluated by the subject specialist or a team of specialists of the subjects. - 4.
-By and large, the evaluation of the performance in the practical teaching will be based on the last ten lessons in the subject when the student has acquired some competence and skills of teaching. - 5.
-The internal assessment in practice of teaching will be finalized by the principal with the help of members of the teaching staff and the same will be communicated to the university before the commencement of the practical each year. - 6.
+- 1. Every candidate will teach during practice teaching session.
+At least ten lessons in each subject should be supervised. - 2.
+Micro teaching lesson to be used in addition for developing certain teaching skills. - 3.
+A minimum of ten lessons in each subject will be supervised evaluated by the subject specialist or a team of specialists of the subjects.

+- 4. The internal assessment in practice of teaching will be finalized by the principal with the help of members of the teaching staff and the same will be communicated to the university before the commencement of the practical each year. - 5.
 At Integrated B.A-B.Ed III Year each candidate should be prepared to teach one lessons at the final practice examination.
 At the Integrated B.A-B.Ed IV Yaer exam candidate should be prepared to teach two lessons (one in each subject).
-The external examiners may select atleast 10% of the candidates to deliver two lessons in Integrated B.A-B.Ed IV Year. - 7.
-There will be a board of Examiners for the external examination for each college which will examine each candidate in at-least one lesson and a minimum of 15% in two lessons (one in each of the two subjects). - 8.
-The board of Examination will consist of: - (a) The principal of the college concerned. - (b) A principal or a senior and experienced member of the teaching staff of another training college, affiliated to University of Kota. - (c) An external examiner from outside the University of Kota or a senior member of the teaching staff of an affiliated training college. - (d) The board as far as possible will represent Social science, language and science. - 9.
+The external examiners may select atleast 10% of the candidates to deliver two lessons in Integrated B.A-B.Ed IV Year. - 6.
+There will be a board of Examiners for the external examination for each college which will examine each candidate in at-least one lesson and a minimum of 15% in two lessons (one in each of the two subjects). - 7.
+The board of Examination will consist of: - (a) The principal of the college concerned. - (b) A principal or a senior and experienced member of the teaching staff of another training college, affiliated to University of Kota. - (c) An external examiner appointed from the University of Kota.
+The board as far as possible will represent Social science, language and science. - 8.
 Approximately 50 lessons will be examined by the board each day.

-Some of the papers are fully Sessional of having according to their practical marks as the case may be Psychology, Drawing, Painting, Geography, Home Science, and Music.
+Some of the papers are fully Sessional of having according to their practical marks as the case may be Geography, Home Science.